Q. What is IR35?

 Q. I have completed my assessment and would like to request some changes to my contract with SRG and/or working practices – how can I do this?

 If the HMRC investigate, they will assess many things including your contract with us and our contract with the client, but their focus will be on the real working practices which take place in your assignment.
 Although we cannot make changes to your contract specifically, we will endeavour to assess all reasonable requests and support where we can in terms of your working practices.

 Due to the complex nature of an assessment, it’s important not to focus too heavily on one area.

-Q. I have completed my assessment, and my accountant/ tax advisor has asked for a review of the upper level contract (the contract between SRG and the client).
+Q. I have completed my assessment and my accountant/tax advisor has asked for a review of the upper-level contract (the contract between SRG and the client).
 What does this mean?

 The upper-level contract (i.e. the contract between SRG and the client) is a commercially sensitive agreement that cannot be shared externally.
 Although the upper-level contract could be reviewed in the event of an HMRC investigation, the focus of any investigation will heavily rely on the actual working practices, and to a lesser degree, the contract between SRG and the limited company (PSC).
 We are therefore unable to respond to questions related to the upper-level contract.

 Q. How would my PSC arrange a substitute with the end client if I needed to do so?

 A. Please provide written confirmation of your proposed process for organising a substitution.
 Ideally, this would include an overview of suitable substitutes you can provide (or how you would select them).
 Once you have provided this, we will present it to the client to see if it is acceptable.